Q361: Are vehicles such as electric scooters/bikes, quads, go-peds, mini-motos, hoverboards and Segways legal to use on the road/pavement?

 In reality, many of these types of vehicle will never be 'road legal' because their design fails to meet road-vehicle safety standards.

 Note also that it's an offence to use such vehicles on the pavement too.

 They cannot be used on council land e.g. parks, unless there is a designated area specifically for them.
 In some areas, there may be commercially operated parks where they can be used.

 They can only legally be used on private land/property with the permission of the land/property owner.
 However, note that it's against the law for a child under 13 to drive/ride on a tractor or self-propelled vehicle e.g. a quad, when it's being used in agricultural operations.

-Electric bikes, known as electrically assisted pedal cycles (EAPCs) can be used on the road as long as it meets certain requirements and the rider is over the age of 14 years.
-It cannot be used on a pavement.
+Electric bikes known as Electrically Assisted Pedal Cycles (EAPCs) can be used on the road as long as they meet certain requirements (see Q605) and the rider is at least 14 years old.

 EAPCs aren't classed as motor vehicles and so don't require insurance and the driver doesn't need a driving licence.
 Additionally, they are exempt from having to be registered and vehicle tax.

 Electric scooter trials